James Jordan (dancer): Other television appearances

 Jordan, together with Ola, took part in a celebrity version of television programme Total Wipeout which was broadcast on 26 December 2009.
 In 2013, Jordan took place in a celebrity version of Splash! for ITV's Text Santa.

 In August 2014, James took part in fourteenth series of Celebrity Big Brother.
-He entered the house on Day 1 and finished third on the final night.
-Since 2014, Jordan has regularly appeared as a panellist on The Wright Stuff.
+He entered the house on Day 1 and finished in third place during the final.
+Jordan also made appearances on The Wright Stuff, Loose Women and This Morning.

 Jordan and wife Ola appeared on Through the Keyhole in September 2015, with host Keith Lemon.

-Jordan starred in Celebrity Big Brother 19 as an "all star" housemate.
-He was the fourth celebrity to be evicted from the Celebrity Big Brother House.
+Jordan returned to Celebrity Big Brother in January 2017, for the nineteenth series as an "all star" housemate.
+He was the fourth celebrity to be evicted from the house.

 In 2019, Jordan participated in the eleventh series of Dancing on Ice, alongside professional partner Alexandra Schauman.
 After receiving the most votes, Jordan and Schauman were crowned the winners of the series.
 He also appeared on the fourth series of Celebrity Coach Trip, alongside wife Ola.

+In December 2024, Jordan portrayed Dandini in Cinderella at The Winding Wheel Theatre in Chesterfield.

+Personal life

+Jordan married fellow professional dancer Ola Grabowska in October 2003.
+They had a daughter, born in 2020 via IVF after several years of fertility struggles.
+They lived together in Maidstone, Kent.
+In August 2026, it was announced that the couple had split after almost 23 years of marriage.